pixelkey/AI-Document-Chatbot/README.md

 ```

 This will launch the Gradio interface for the chatbot.
 Open the provided local URL in your web browser to interact with the chatbot.
+You can find the local http address in the logs.
+Find this line: Running on local URL:  http://127.0.0.1:7860

 ## Usage
 - **Input Text:** Type your query in the input text box and click "Submit" to get a response from the chatbot.
 The response will be based on the similarity search of the provided documents.